Spinning Top Candlesticks

-Spinning tops can look similar to long legged doji candlesticks when reading charts.
+Spinning tops can look similar to long legged doji candlesticks when reading stock trading charts.
 That’s why you’ll hear us constantly saying not to get bogged down in the minutia.
 They may look similar and they also mean the same thing.

 The spinning top candlesticks are indecision candles because the upper and lower wicks didn’t affect meaningful change in price.
 The bulls sent the price high and the bears sent the price low.